-- 1. It is very important that the referees signal the end of a rally only if the following two conditions are fulfilled: - That they are sure that a fault has been committed or there is an external interference - That they have identified its nature. - 2.
+- It is very important that the referees signal the end of a rally only if the following two conditions are fulfilled: - That they are sure that a fault has been committed or there is an external interference - That they have identified its nature. - 2.
 To inform the teams exactly of the nature of the fault whistled by the referees (for the public, TV viewers, etc.), the referees must use the official hand signals (see Rules 22.2 and 28.1).
-Only these hand signals and no others (national or private hand signals or manner of execution) can be used! - 3.
-Due to the speeding up of the game, problems may arise that create refereeing errors.
+Only these hand signals and no others (national or private hand signals or manner of execution) can be used unless it is extremely necessary to add some clarifying gesture for a better understanding of everybody! - 3.
+Due to the speeding up of the game, problems may arise showing refereeing errors.
 To prevent this, the refereeing corps must collaborate very closely; after each playing action, they should glance at one another to confirm their decision.